mdolab/pygeo/paper/paper.md

 It provides an interface to OpenVSP and ESP that allows for their use with solvers beyond those which they are natively tied to.

 pyGeo has been used extensively in aerodynamic and aerostructural optimizations within aerospace engineering and related fields.
-DVGeoESP made it possible to parameterize hydrogen tanks within a combined aerostructural and packing optimization [@Brelje2021a].
+Its different parametrization options have all been necessary for different optimization problems depending on the geometry involved.
-DVGeoVSP was used in the aeropropulsive optimization of a podded electric turbofan [@Yildirim2021c].
+The interface to ESP made it possible to parameterize hydrogen tanks within a combined aerostructural and packing optimization [@Brelje2021a]. pyGeo's OpenVSP interface was used in the aeropropulsive optimization of a podded electric turbofan [@Yildirim2021c].
-DVGeoCST was used to compare methods for airfoil optimization [@Adler2022c].
+The implementation of CST airfoil parameterization was used to compare methods for airfoil optimization [@Adler2022c].
-DVGeoMulti has been used to optimize a conventional aircraft [@Yildirim2021b], a T-shaped hydrofoil [@Liao2022], and a supersonic transport aircraft [@Seraj2022a].
+The method for using multiple FFD volumes has been used to optimize a conventional aircraft [@Yildirim2021b], a T-shaped hydrofoil [@Liao2022], and a supersonic transport aircraft [@Seraj2022a].

 # Acknowledgements